ryanwentzel/ryanlwentzel.com/collections/_resources/2024-05-10-new-heaven-and-new-earth.md

     thumb_url: "https://d1yo597syf8yny.cloudfront.net/assets/img/content/toan-chu-YKN_G9L9nMA-unsplash-thumb.webp"
 published: false
 ---
 *I don't necessarily agree with everything said in each of the resources listed below.
-Nevertheless, the list provides a starting point for studying this topic.*
+Nevertheless, the list provides a starting point for exploring this topic.*

 ## Articles